 - 1 ½ cups shredded italian blend cheese

 - Parmesan cheese and chopped parsley (optional)

-- Cook the pork sausage in a skillet over medium high heat, breaking into small pieces with a wooden spoon.
-Add minced garlic the last few minutes of cooking.
+- Cook the pork sausage in a skillet over medium-high heat, breaking it into small pieces with a wooden spoon.
+Add minced garlic during the last few minutes of cooking.

 - To absorb excess moisture, cover the crockpot with a long piece of paper towel.
 Place the lid over the paper towel and pull it tight.

 - Slow cook the pizza for 2-3 hours on high or 4-5 hours on low.
 When ready to serve, lift the pizza out of the crock by the edges of the parchment paper and sprinkle the top with parmesan cheese and parsley.
 Cut into 4 slices.
 Enjoy!